greglinch/sourcelist/to-do-list.md

 # To-do for development

+* double click (or clip copy icon) to copy phone number / email address
+	* calls a GET request for this so it's not on the page?

 * Update thank you page language
 	* Currently:
 		* Your profile already exists.
 If you need to change any details, search your email for the initial message and click on the link to update the profile.